amrmosho/my_gallery/README.md

 - css
 - js

-I've used Flask web framework based in Python its was necessary flask-sqlalchemy for manage SQL database with sqlite .
-I created my own class to do basic actions in the database such as get data , insert , update and delete. also i did the necessary javascript code at script.js file and css code at css/style.css
+I've used Python based Flask web framework.
+To deal with the database i have used flask-sqlalchemy to manage SQL database with sqlite .
+I have created my own class to do basic actions in the database such as get data , insert , update and delete. also i did the necessary javascript code (script.js file) and css code (css/style.css)

 ## My code is divided into three main sections